 PhD, 2005, University of Notre Dame

-I have published many academic articles and essays, as well as pieces in venues such as The Wall Street Journal.
+I have published many academic articles and essays, including pieces on C. S. Lewis in venues such as The Journal of Inklings Studies and The Wall Street Journal.

 - Director's Award for Outstanding Faculty Research, Missouri State University, 2013

 - Regional Scholar, Society of Biblical Literature, 2008

 - Regional Scholar, Central States Region of the Society of Biblical Literature, 2007